Explore FREE downloadable educational materials.

 As both the live measles and live mumps vaccines are manufactured using chick embryo cell culture, persons with a history of an immediate anaphylactic and anaphylactoid reaction to eggs may be at greater risk of a reaction from the MMRII vaccine.
 MMRII contains neomycin and persons who have previously experienced an anaphylactic reaction to either systematic or topical neomycin should not be vaccinated with MMRII due to the risk of reaction and subsequent complications resulting from the reaction.

-Merck’s MMR-V (ProQuad) vaccine product insert states that children between 12 and 23 months with no history of vaccination or wild-type infection with measles, mumps, rubella, and varicella have a higher risk of fever and febrile seizure between 5 and 12 days following vaccination with MMR-V in comparison to children who were vaccinated with separate doses of MMRII and Varicella vaccine.
+Merck’s MMR-V (ProQuad) vaccine package insert states that children between 12 and 23 months with no history of vaccination or wild-type infection with measles, mumps, rubella, and varicella have a higher risk of fever and febrile seizure between 5- and 12-days following vaccination with MMR-V in comparison to children who were vaccinated with separate doses of MMRII and Varicella vaccine.
 Children with a personal or family history of convulsions, a personal history of cerebral illness, or a medical condition where stress from fever should be avoided may also be at a greater risk of complications from MMR-V.

 Children most at risk for complications from MMR-V vaccine include those with both primary and acquired immunodeficiency such as AIDS, dysgammaglobulinemic and hypogammaglobulinemic states, and cellular immune deficiencies.
 Pneumonitis, measles inclusion body encephalitis, and death have also occurred as a result of being inadvertently vaccinated with a measles containing vaccine.
 Reports of disseminated varicella vaccine virus infection in children with underlying immunodeficiency disorders inadvertently with a varicella-containing vaccine have also been documented.